kbab6aoo/HowToArticles/HowToArticles/varnishCache.md

 Once it has been started, Varnish will be live to site visitors and content will be served from the cache whenever possible, according to your configuration.

-## Advanced Varnsih Configuration
+## Advanced Varnish Configuration
 The VCL allows extended control over how requests are cached, and you may need to make some modifications.
 This section will go over a few common VCL configurations.

-These modificatons should be made in your `user.vcl` file.
+These modifications should be made in your `user.vcl` file.

 ## Exclude Content from Varnish Cache
-You may want to exclude specific parts of your website from Varnsih caching, particularly if there is a non-public or administration portion.
+You may want to exclude specific parts of your website from Varnish caching, particularly if there is a non-public or administration portion.
 To do this, we need to access Varnish's request object for information about the request, and conditionally tell Varnish to **pass** the request through to the backend with no caching.

-We need to overide the `vcl_recv` subroutine in our VCL file, which is run each time Varnish receives a request, then add a conditional:
+We need to override the `vcl_recv` subroutine in our VCL file, which is run each time Varnish receives a request, then add a conditional:

 File excerpt: **/etc/varnish/user.vcl**